 • Ask your kids what types of challenges are currently popular with teenagers.

 • Ask your teens if they have watched challenge videos online.
 If they have, ask them to show some of them to you.
-As you watch, ask about them what they think about what they’ve seen.
+As you watch, ask them what they think about what they’ve seen.

 • Discuss with your teen the role peer pressure plays in tempting kids to take risks.